 3. Stop buying stuff, impulsively!

-What’s the odds that you REALLY need this nice shirt, that looks similar to the 5 others that you own?
+What’s the odds that you REALLY need a new shirt, that is similar to a few others that you own?

 Or more food, while your fridge is full?

-Or this new coffee maker, even though you have one, in a great condition and working perfectly?
+Or a new coffee maker, even though you have one, that works perfectly?

 Don’t worry a lot of us have been there.